Food bank: United States

-In the 1980s, U.S. food banks began to grow rapidly.
-A second response to the "rediscovery" of hunger in the mid-sixties had been extensive lobbying of politicians to improve welfare.
+In the 1980s, US food banks began to grow rapidly.
+A second response to the "rediscovery" of hunger in the mid-1960s had been extensive lobbying of politicians to improve welfare.
 Until the 1980s, this approach had a greater impact.
-In the 1970s, U.S. Federal expenditure on hunger relief grew by about 500%, with food stamps distributed free of charge to those in greatest need.
+In the 1970s, US Federal expenditure on hunger relief grew by about 500%, with food stamps distributed free of charge to those in greatest need.
 According to Poppendieck, welfare was widely considered preferable to grassroots efforts, as the latter could be unreliable and did not give recipients consumer-style choice in the same way as did food stamps.
 It also risked recipients feeling humiliated by having to turn to charity.
 In the early 1980s, Ronald Reagan's administration scaled back welfare provision, leading to a rapid rise in activity from grassroots hunger relief agencies.
 According to a comprehensive government survey completed in 2002, over 90% of food banks were established in the US after 1981.
 Poppendieck says that for the first few years after the change, there was vigorous opposition from the left, who argued that state welfare was much more suitable for meeting recipients needs.
 But in the decades that followed, food banks have become an accepted part of America's response to hunger.
-Demand for the services of US food banks increased further in the late 1990s, after the "end of welfare as we know it" with Bill Clinton's Personal Responsibility and Work Opportunity Act.
+Demand for the services of US food banks increased further in the late 1990s, after the "end of welfare as we know it" with the Personal Responsibility and Work Opportunity Act was signed into law by President Bill Clinton in 1996.